-I didn’t throw away the scraps of wallpaper from this DIY but saved them to make some gold-tipped crafty angels to add to my Christmas decorations.
+I didn’t throw away the wallpaper scraps from this DIY but saved them to make some gold-tipped crafty angels to add to my Christmas decorations.

-There was quite a bit of scrap wallpaper so I was able to make a few of these angel ornaments, enough to make a fun Christmas garland decoration.
+There was quite a bit of scrap wallpaper, so I could make a few of these angel ornaments, enough to make a fun Christmas garland.

 Angels and stars are the two Christmas decorations that vie for the prime position on the top of the Christmas tree.
-I love a Christmas angel ornament and have made quite a few over the years, but it’s always a star that sits on the top of my tree.
+I love a Christmas angel ornament and have made quite a few over the years, but it’s always a star on top of my tree.

 We’re a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for us to earn fees by linking to Amazon.com and affiliated sites.
 As an Amazon Associate, I earn from qualifying purchases.